NETWAYS/gitlab-training/Commands/04_Revisions.md

 `git show` will print the last commit details.
 If you want to print a specific commit id, add it afterwards.

-`git grep` prints all lines from the commit history matching a pattern.

-`git bisect` can be used to invoke a binary search to find the commit that introduced a bug.

 ~~~ENDSECTION~~~